joinpursuit/Pursuit-Core-iOS/lessons/unit1/env-and-tools/README.md

 ### Sublime

-Sublime Text is a text editor useful for editing files outside of XCode, and without the word processing formatting overhead of applications like TextEdit, Word or Google Docs.
+Sublime Text is a text editor useful for editing files outside of Xcode, and without the word processing formatting overhead of applications like TextEdit, Word or Google Docs.
 Eventually you will need to make short edits to plain text files.
 We will also use sublime for handling interactive git message editing.

 Dowload and install [Sublime Text](https://www.sublimetext.com/).
 Once it's up and running